Bear Mountain (Connecticut)

 Bear Mountain is a peak of the southern Taconic Mountains in Salisbury, Connecticut.
-At 2316 ft (note, per references 1 and 3, there is disagreement about the precise elevation), Bear Mountain is the highest mountain that lies wholly within Connecticut.
+At 2316 ft, Bear Mountain is the highest mountain that lies wholly within Connecticut.
 However, it is not the state highpoint: in the 1940s, the United States Geological Survey determined that the highest elevation in the state, at 2380 ft, was actually on the nearby Connecticut-Massachusetts border, on the southern slope of Massachusetts’ Mount Frissell.
 There is a stone monument on the Bear Mountain summit.
-The Appalachian Trail crosses the mountain in a generally north-south direction.
+The Appalachian Trail crosses the mountain in a generally north–south direction.